 The documentation is then included into the jar as org/apache/camel/component/scheme/scheme.adoc where scheme is the component name.

 Specifies that an endpoint is annotated with @UriParam and/or @UriParams annotations.
-Also specifies the default scheme to use in the generated documentation and the associated Consumer class for this endpoint
+Also specifies the default scheme to use in the generated documentation, and other informations

 Used to annotate a parameter value; usually specified via ?foo=bar syntax in the URI strings in Camel.
 Used currently only on field declarations but in the future could be used on setter methods too.
 If no name is specified then the name of the field/setter property is used.